GET SOLUTIONS FOR YOUR BUSINESS DISPUTES CONTACT DAVID

 The American Rule in California is codified in the California Code of Civil Procedure § 1021: “Except as attorney's fees are specifically provided for by statute, the measure and mode of compensation of attorneys and counselors at law is left to the agreement, express or implied, of the parties; but parties to actions or proceedings are entitled to their costs, as hereinafter provided.”

 Critics of the American Rule have long pointed out that it leads to frivolous lawsuits.
-Faced with a bogus claim, a person or entity has to decide whether it’s worth the cost in an attorney's hourly billings to defeat the other party or just throw in the towel and make a settlement.
+Faced with a bogus claim, a person or entity has to decide whether it’s worth the cost of an attorney's hourly billings to defeat the other party or just throw in the towel and make a settlement.

 Exceptions to the American Rule